 But there’s always room for more, as I have a canyon-deep passion for being around people—especially creative entrepreneurs.

 A few weeks ago, I sent a survey asking for help with something I’m building.
-And honestly?
 Your responses blew me away.
 Hundreds of you took time to reply—many of you with incredibly thoughtful answers—and I’m so glad you did.

 I carefully reviewed everything you shared with me.
 Weighed every detail.
-Thought hard about what would really help you build an honest, profitable, and Authentik brand and business.
+Thought hard about what would help you build an honest, profitable, and Authentik brand and business.